Luci-MG/Under-the-Hood/docs/fundamentaldives/DesignPatterns/AbstractFactory.md

 | **Client Knowledge**  | Client knows about individual products. | Client works with factories, not specific products. |
 | **Usage**             | Simple use-cases.                    | Complex, multi-product scenarios.   |

----

 ## **Summary**

-The **Abstract Factory Pattern** is a powerful tool when designing systems that need to create multiple families of related objects.
-While it adds complexity, the benefits include **extensibility**, **maintainability**, and **loose coupling**.
-In a Spring Boot application, it works well alongside **dependency injection**, especially when configurations like themes or environments vary.
+The Abstract Factory Pattern is a powerful tool when designing systems that need to create multiple families of related objects.
+While it adds complexity, the benefits include extensibility, maintainability, and loose coupling.
+In a Spring Boot application, it works well alongside dependency injection, especially when configurations like themes or environments vary.

 ---